 - How We Help

 The USO’s tradition of supporting service members stretches back to our beginnings in 1941.
-In an effort to boost our military’s morale, the USO teamed with some of our country’s brightest stars to produce concerts, meet-and-greets and other interactive events for our service members at home and overseas.
-The USO made it possible to bring American entertainment and music to troops who longed for home, and we still do.
+In an effort to boost our military’s morale, the USO regularly teams up with our country’s biggest stars to stage comedy shows, concerts, meet-and-greets, unit visits and other interactive events for our service members and their families stationed stateside and overseas.
+The USO makes it possible to bring entertainment and music to the doorsteps of America’s troops and their families.

-Since 2008, the Sesame Street/USO Experience for Military Families tour has delivered laughter to military families based stateside and around the world.
-The shows are dedicated to helping children and parents navigate the unique challenges of military life and the special dilemmas that sometimes require the love and support of others.
-Kids are able to sing, dance and clown around with their favorite characters while bringing in their moms and dads along for the fun.
-Since the tour’s inception, over 537,000 service members and families have attended more than 1,000 shows on 148 military installations in 33 states and 11 countries.
-The tour has evolved to the meet the changing needs and challenges our military families face and the 2015 edition focused on our servicemen and women’s transition to civilian life as well as the popular topic: moving.
+Since 2008, the Sesame Street/USO Experience for Military Families, the longest running entertainment tour in USO history, has delivered comfort and laughter to thousands of military families based stateside and around the world.
+The shows are dedicated to helping children and parents navigate the unique challenges of military life and the special dilemmas they face that sometimes require the love and support of others.
+Kids are able to sing and dance with their favorite Sesame Street characters while bringing their moms and dads along for the fun.
+The tour has evolved to meet the changing needs and challenges our military families face and the current shows focus on moving and the transition to civilian life.

 Here’s How the USO and Boeing are Teaming Up to Help Service Members Transition to Civilian Lives